epfl-ada/ada-2021-project-flagada/README.md

-# Is the climate debate unequal ?
+# Is the climate debate going in the right direction ?

 Check out our beautiful [data story](https://cyrilvallez.github.io/ADA) !